My own personal recollections are many. Where should I begin?

 And this is where it starts, and the book really deals with what’s happened to him, what is going to happen to his partner, his partner’s

-apparent lover, his apparent lover, various other people involved and who the people are in this bizarre house.
+his apparent lover, various other people involved and who the people are in this bizarre house.

 This house dominates the book.
 It’s not an evil house but, my goodness, it has some dreadful things that came through hundreds of years before –